xenyo/dbtools/README.md

 ### Export database

 ```
-composer exec dbe
+composer exec dbe [file]
 ```

-Exports the database to `database.sql`.
+Exports the database to the given file.
+Defaults to `database.sql`.

 ### Import database

 ```
-composer exec dbi
+composer exec dbi [file]
 ```

-Drops existing database and imports the database from `database.sql`.
+Drops existing database and imports the database from the given file.
+Defaults to `database.sql`.

 ### Export database (gzipped)

 ```
-composer exec dbez
+composer exec dbez [file]
 ```

-Exports the database to `database.sql.gz`.
+Exports the database to the given file.
+Defaults to `database.sql.gz`.

 ### Import database (gzipped)

 ```
-composer exec dbiz
+composer exec dbiz [file]
 ```

-Drops existing database and imports the database from `database.sql.gz`.
+Drops existing database and imports the database from the given file.
+Defaults to `database.sql.gz`.